AESS Annual Awards

 The AESS Early Career Award recognizes outstanding accomplishments and promising future potential for research, policy, or activism in any field of environmental science and studies.
 Through this award, AESS honors individuals who are early in their careers, but have made significant contributions to knowledge, community and diversity in environmental studies and science.
 Nominees may or may not be working in academia.
 Age is not a factor in the award; recipients may be on a first or second career.
 Nominees should be within ten years of full-time employment.
 People from traditionally marginalized groups are encouraged to apply.

 This award recognizes the potential in graduate student research to create new insights and impact in environmental science and studies, and to engage with environmental policy, practice, and education.
 Submissions are open to students at all stages in their academic career.
-Submissions should not be a full thesis or dissertation, but instead under review or accepted by a peer reviewed journal.
-Submissions that are the equivalent of a peer-reviewed paper will also be considered.
-Published papers, papers submitted for publication in a peer-reviewed journal, or papers being reviewed for publication will be more heavily weighted.
-There is no minimum or maximum word count.
-People from traditionally marginalized groups are encouraged to apply.
+Submissions will be evaluated at the 2025 AESS Conference and results will be announced at the event.

 Award Nominations